Site icon Circuit Ideas for You

 Simple Coffee Temperature Indicator Circuit

-Ever burnt your tongue on coffee that is way too hot?
+Ever burnt tongue on coffee that is way too hot?

-This post shows you how to build a special circuit that tells you exactly how hot your coffee is!
+This post shows how to build a special circuit that tells exactly how hot your coffee is!

-It uses a sensor to measure the temperature, and lights LEDs to show you if it is just right for drinking.
+It uses a sensor to measure the temperature and lights LEDs to show if it is just right for drinking.

-This way, you can enjoy your coffee at the perfect temperature every time.
+This way one can enjoy coffee at the perfect temperature every time.

 Circuit Working: